-Another management action includes increased Coordination of Benefits (COB) opportunities.
-Through the identification and update of Medicare eligibility for hundreds of retirees (under 65), claims are now being paid primary by Medicare, rather than by the SHP.
+Another management action that has benefited the Plan financially is EIP's increased effectiveness in identifying Coordination of Benefits (COB) opportunities.
+Through the identification and update of Medicare eligibility for hundreds of retirees (under 65), claims are now being paid primary by Medicare, rather than by the Plan.
 This has resulted in significant Medicare COB savings, which will benefit the Plan on an ongoing basis.
-Following is a look at Medicare COB dollars in the 12 months completed in March 2006, compared to the preceding 12 months.
+The following numbers demonstrate the growth in Medicare COB efforts: